 Nearest tube station: Embankment is a two-minute walk away.

 7- Go On A Bat Walk

 Turn your evening in the city into one in nature with a Bat Walk in Kensington Gardens or Hyde Park.

-With a knowledgeable guide, head through the park at dusk for a chance to see several species of bat, and to learn more about these nocturnal creatures.
+With a knowledgeable guide, head through the park at dusk for a chance to see several species of bats, and to learn more about these nocturnal creatures.

-During Bat Walks, visitors are given a bat detector, which will allow humans to hear bat’s echolocation calls.
+During Bat Walks, visitors are given a bat detector, allowing humans to hear the bat’s echolocation calls.